mudhakar/bamba/blog/bamba-9b-release.md

 * **Data preprocessing**: We thank IBM's internal data preprocessing team, specifically Tuan Hoang Trong, Syed Zawad, Jay Gala, and Ryan Gordon for helping tokenize the data at scale.
 The code for tokenization is available [here](https://github.com/IBM/data-prep-kit)
 * **Model architecture**: The model architecture design was jointly done by Princeton, CMU, IBM, and UIUC and involved the following folks: Tri Dao (Princeton), Albert Gu (CMU), Linsong Chu (IBM), Davis Wertheimer (IBM), Minjia Zhang (UIUC), Mudhakar Srivatsa (IBM), and Raghu Ganti (IBM).
 * **Model training**: Model training was performed primarily by IBM team using the Mamba2 kernels and layer implementation from Tri Dao and Albert Gu.
 The following folks from IBM were primarily invovled: Linsong Chu, Divya Kumari, Davis Wertheimer, Raghu Ganti, and Dakshi Agrawal.
-* **Model tuning**: Tuning of the model was enabled in [TRL](https://github.com/huggingface/trl) by the IBM team, involving Sukriti Sharma and Anh Uong.
+* **Model tuning**: Tuning of the model was enabled and verified in [TRL](https://github.com/huggingface/trl) by the IBM team, involving Sukriti Sharma and Anh Uong.
-@@ -191,3 +191,5 @@ There are several directions that we intend to explore and further these inferen
+* **Model inference**: Model inference in `transformers`, `vLLM`, and `llama.cpp` builds on the kernels written by Princeton and CMU.
+The IBM team is working with community to enable it in various ecosystems, the team includes Fabian Lim, Antoni viros i Martin, Adnan Hoque, Jamie Yang, Nelson Nimura Gomez, Joshua Rosenkranz, Nick Hill, and Gabe Goodhart
 * **Quantization**: Quantization is led by IBM team - Naigang Wang and Charlie Liu
 * **Evaluations**: Evaluations are led by a team in IBM with long context evaluations being performed by UIUC, involving the following folks: Yotam Perlitz, Ofir Arviv, Michal Shmueli-Scheuer (IBM), Haoechen Shen, and Minjia Zhang (UIUC).